Chinese battery maker EVE to invest in lithium production

-July 9 (Reuters) - Chinese battery maker EVE Energy (300014.SZ) said on Friday it would take a stake in a small lithium producer and establish a joint venture to build a lithium chemicals project costing up to 1.8 billion yuan ($277.8 million).
+(Reuters) - Chinese battery maker EVE Energy said on Friday it would take a stake in a small lithium producer and establish a joint venture to build a lithium chemicals project costing up to 1.8 billion yuan ($277.8 million).

-The move is EVE's latest tilt to secure ingredients for batteries used in electric vehicles, such as lithium.
-It previously took a small stake in cobalt producer Zhejiang Huayou Cobalt (603799.SS) and a 17% interest in a $2.1 billion nickel and cobalt project alongside Huayou in Indonesia. read more
+The move is EVE’s latest tilt to secure ingredients for batteries used in electric vehicles, such as lithium.
+It previously took a small stake in cobalt producer Zhejiang Huayou Cobalt and a 17% interest in a $2.1 billion nickel and cobalt project alongside Huayou in Indonesia.

 EVE, based in Huizhou in southern China, said in an exchange filing it planned to take 28.1% equity in Jinkulun Lithium Industry Co, which makes lithium metal in China’s northwestern Qinghai province, known for its lithium salt lakes.